Henry Louis Wallace

-Henry Louis Wallace (born November 4, 1965) is an American serial killer who killed eleven black women in South Carolina and North Carolina from March 1990 to March 1994.
+Henry Louis Wallace (born November 4, 1965), also known as the "Taco Bell Strangler", is an American serial killer who killed eleven black women in South Carolina and North Carolina from March 1990 to March 1994.
 He is currently awaiting execution at Central Prison in Raleigh.

 Early life

 Henry Louis Wallace was born in Barnwell, South Carolina, the son of Lottie Mae Wallace.
 Wallace grew up with his mother working long hours as a textile worker.
 She was verbally abusive, criticizing her son for even the smallest mistakes.
 He attended Barnwell High School, where he was elected to the student council and was a cheerleader.
 After he graduated in 1983, Wallace became a disc jockey for a Barnwell radio station.

 Wallace went to several colleges before joining the U.S. Navy in 1985.
-That same year, he married his high school sweetheart, the former Maretta Brabham.
-In 1992, Wallace was honorably discharged from the Navy.
+That same year, he married his high school sweetheart, the former Maretta Brabham in 1987.
+In 1988, Wallace was honorably discharged from the Navy.

 Early criminal career

 During his time in the Navy, Wallace began using several drugs, including crack cocaine.
 In Washington, he was served warrants for several burglaries in and around the Seattle metro area.
 In January 1988, Wallace was arrested for breaking into a hardware store.
 That June, he pled guilty to second-degree burglary.
 A judge sentenced him to two years of supervised probation.
 According to probation officer Patrick Seaburg, Wallace did not show up for most mandatory meetings.